DoctorMcKay/node-internet-relay-chat/README.md

 - `channel` - Channel for which we just got updated names

 Emitted when the full list of nicknames in a `channel` is received.
 The array (with nick prefixes) can be accessed via `bot.channels[channel].nicks`.

+## channel
+- `channel` - The channel for which we now have data

+Emitted when a channel's full data is now available at `bot.channels[channel]`.
+See the `channels` property in the **Properties** section above for more information.

+## topic
+- `changer` - A `sender` object corresponding to the user that just changed the topic (see `Sender Object` section below)
+- `channel` - Channel whose topic just changed
+- `topic` - The channel's new topic

+Emitted when a channel's topic is changed. `topic` will be `false` if the topic was removed.
+The `topic` property of `bot.channels[channel]` will be updated after this is emitted, so you can get it from there to compare the old and new topics.

 ## whois
 - `nick` - The nick of the user we received data for